 The Monitoring Committee is going to be set up in line with the provisions of Art.
 29 of the Interreg regulations.
 It shall consist of both representatives of the national level and the regions participating in the cooperation programme.
 Furthermore, representation of policy areas relevant for the programme and participating regions shall be ensured

-5. Approach to communication and visibility for the Interreg programme (objectives, target audiences, communication channels, including social media outreach, where appropriate, planned budget and relevant indicators for monitoring and evaluation)
+5. Approach to communication and visibility for the Interreg programme, including the planned budget

-Reference: point (h) of Article 17(3)
+Reference: Article 17(4)(i)